 St. Patrick’s Church Aurora, NY, 299 Main Street, Aurora, New York 13026

-To send flowers to Richard D. Fitzgerald's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Richard D. Fitzgerald, please visit our floral store.